mharizanov/ESP8266_Relay_Board/README.md

 #Three Channel WiFi Relay/Thermostat Board

-The Three Channel WiFi Relay/Thermostat Board is a WiFi connected multi-purpose relay board based on the [ESP8266 SoC].
+The Three Channel WiFi Relay/Thermostat Board is a WiFi connected multi-purpose relay board based on the [ESP8266 SoC], original build and designed my Martin Harizanov

-**NOTE**: The board connects to and controls high voltage, knowledge and care is required to handle it
+This fork of the code is actively maintained (2023), builds cleanly in Platfrom IO and has been rebased against NON-RTOS-SDK 2.2.3.

+Various enhancements have been made:

+###Enhancements to Martin's code
+- Full support for MQTT thermostat source
+- Enhanced MQTT reporting (state, DS18B20 JSON)
+- A void thermostat cycling
+- New Config items for MQTT thermostat timeout & thermostat cycling
+- Display of a bad or stale temperature readings highlighted in thermostat UI
+- Fix bug where thermostat off time is update is it is already off
+- Change thermostat to work in tenths of a degree, not hundredths (direct compatibility with emonTh + emonGLCD)
+- Publish all ds18b20 sensors to MQTT by device-id
+- Choose which relays associate to each thermostat

+.

+--Original Readme.MD follows--

 ###Highlights